ben04rogers/ben04rogers/README.md

 ### 🚀 About Me
 Software developer in Brisbane, Australia.
-Currently working with TypeScript, Node.js, React.js, PHP, Symfony & AWS.
+Currently working with Laravel, React.js and GraphQL.

 ### 📫 Reach Out